-The Lincoln MKT is an automobile marketed by the Lincoln division of Ford Motor Company.
+The Lincoln MKT is marketed by the Lincoln division of Ford Motor Company.
 In production since the 2010 model year, the MKT ("T" stands for Touring) is the

 second SUV produced by Lincoln.
 The 2nd largest SUV of Ford Motor Company, the MKT is slotted between the Lincoln MKX and the Lincoln Navigator.
 Sharing its

 underpinnings with the Ford Flex and Ford Explorer, the MKT has no direct Lincoln predecessor, although a livery variant serves as a replacement for markets served by

 Lincoln MKC - Compact Crossover (2015-present)

 2018 Lincoln MKC SUV